Kalschatzi/learning_platform/content/module2/3-hash-map-deep-dive.md

 {{< figure src="/images/module2/hashmap.png" >}}

-This is a classic image of a HashMap and you'll see this in some technical interviews, where you'll be shown a similar image and asked to explain and it all means.
+This is a classic image of a HashMap and you'll see this in some technical interviews, where you'll be shown a similar image and asked to explain what it means.